Before archiving a page you need to check for other webpages or knowledge articles that link to it to avoid broken links.

 There are three places to check for referring links:

-Finding Links to a Page on the Technology Help Website
+Finding Links to a Page on the Technology Help and Atlas Websites

-You can generate a list of referring links to a webpage using a Google DataStudio report the we have created for the Technology Help website.
+You can generate a list of referring links to a webpage using a Google DataStudio report the we have created for the Technology Help and Atlas websites.

-1. Copy the URL of the page from the Technology Help website for which you want to find referring links.
+- Copy the URL of the page from the Technology Help website (or Atlas website) for which you want to find referring links.

-• Note: If the report finds no results, then there are no pages on the Technology Help website that link to the page.
+- Note: If the report finds no results, then there are no pages on the Technology Help website or Atlas website that link to the page.

 Page Types